wp-plugins/bp-profile-search/readme.txt

 * Fixed a bug where no results were found in some installations = 2.0 =
 * Added support for *multiselectbox* and *checkbox* profile fields
-* Added support for % and _ wildcard characters in text searching = 1.0 =
+* Added support for % and _ wildcard characters in text searches = 1.0 =
 * First version released to the WordPress Plugin Directory